 Our meat was supplied by Lewis the butchers in Kineton, Warwick.
 They have been supplying meat to the local community for over a hundred years and through three family generations.

-Pour two tablespoons of oil into the frying pan and heat to a medium high temperature and add the meat cubes.
+Pour one tablespoon of the oil into the frying pan and heat to a medium high temperature and add the meat cubes.

-Stir in the tomatoes and add salt and pepper.
-Stir well and let it simmer for two minutes.
+Stir in the tomatoes and add some pepper.
+There should be sufficient salt from the stock cubes but add a little more if you want Stir well and let it simmer for two minutes.

 Pour the contents of the frying pan into the casserole dish (leave in the pan if cooking on the hob).
 Add the bay leaves and mix well with a spoon.

 Place the casserole dish (lid on) in the pre-heated oven (170°C / Fan 150°C /325°F / Gas Mark 3) for 2½ hours.
 If cooking on the hob, turn the heat to low.STEP 6

 Add the carrots and potatoes to the casserole dish, stir well, replace the lid and cook for a further one hour.STEP 7

 So, what do you serve with your beef casserole?
 We can recommend dumplings, they go so well with this dish.